aldertzomer/shell-genomics/_episodes/01-introduction.md

 their usage and flags.
 Some manual files are very long.
 You can scroll through the file using your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
 to quit.

+Please note that in the cocalc training environment the manual files have not been included to keep the system as minimal as possible.
+Usually these manual pages are available in a default unix shell environment.
+You can find the manual pages on the internet https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html.
+Alternative many commands give you a shorter explanation by appending ` --help` after the command or if that doesn't work try ` -h` instead.
+Try it yourself for the `ls` command `ls --help`.

 > ## Challenge
 > Use the `-l` option for the `ls` command to display more information for each item
 > in the directory.
+Since it is used very often most shell environments provide the alias `ll` which stands for `ls -h` which is relative long to type.
-What is one piece of additional information this long format
+> What is one piece of additional information this long format
 > gives you that you don't see with the bare `ls` command?
 >
 > > ## Solution